 The vast majority of our business is conducted through retail distributors that sell our products and services to consumers at their store locations.
 Our retail distributors collect funds from the consumers who purchase our products and services and then must remit these funds directly to accounts established for the benefit of these consumers at the banks that issue our cards.
 The remittance of these funds by the retail distributor takes on average two business days.
-If a retail distributor becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to the card issuing bank from the sales of our products and services, we are liable for any amounts owed to the card issuing bank.
-As of March 31, 2014, we had assets subject to settlement risk of \$60.8 million.
+If a retail distributor becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to our card issuing bank from the sales of our products and services, we are liable for any amounts owed to our customers.
+As of June 30, 2014, we had assets subject to settlement risk of \$63.9 million.
 Given the possibility of recurring volatility in global financial markets, the approaches we use to assess and monitor the creditworthiness of our retail distributors may be inadequate, and we may be unable to detect and take steps to mitigate an increased credit risk in a timely manner.